Mohamed-Mousa11/bold_project/README.md

 2. Watch the GitHub Actions workflow (`Actions` tab).
 It will:

-   - Build and push an image to ECR
+  1. Build Docker image
-   - Run basic tests
+  2. Run basic tests
-   - Scan with Trivy
+  3. Trivy security scan
-   - Deploy the app to the `staging` namespace
+  4. Deploy to EKS
-   - Create a Kubernetes `Service` of type `LoadBalancer`

 3. Once the workflow is green, get the public address: